cpmech/russell/README.md

 ([CC0](http://creativecommons.org/publicdomain/zero/1.0/deed.en).
 Photo: [Bertrand Russell](https://en.wikipedia.org/wiki/Bertrand_Russell))

 **Russell** assists in the development of scientific computations using the Rust language.
-We mainly consider the development of numerical methods and solvers for differential equations.
+We focus on numerical methods and solvers for differential equations; however, anything is possible 😉.

+An essential goal of this library is to bring the best (fastest) solutions while maintaining a very **clean** (and idiomatic) code, thoroughly tested (min coverage of 95%), and yet simple to use.
+The best solutions are brought by wrapping **powerful** libraries such as OpenBLAS, MUMPS, and SuiteSparse (UMFPACK).

 Available crates: